CS559/CS559-Framework25/README.md

 There was a prior 2015 version (in "non-modern" JavaScript) that was used from 2015-2018.
 There were even older versions in C++, beginning from 2000, with the last C++ version in 2014.

+Note that the [GitHub Repository](https://github.com/CS559/CS559-Framework23) is set up to deploy the documentation to [GitHub Pages](https://cs559.github.io/CS559-Framework23/).
+The documentation is automatically generated with JSDOC.

 For 2022, the big change is that we switch to [THREE.JS](https://threejs.org/) r137 which was the latest version with available typing information when we had to commit to a version in class.
 Unlike the 2021 version, the new version of THREE deprecated old-style `Geometry` objects, so we have to switch everything to `BufferGeometry`.

 The closest thing to a tutorial for the Framework code is the first workbook/assignment that uses it.